Amsterdam Merit Scholarship (AMS)

 - Hold a non-EU/EEA passport and not be eligible for support under the Dutch system of study grants and loans ("Studiefinanciering"; for more information please refer to: www.DUO.nl) and/or the low tuition fee.
 The scholarship office should be notified as soon as possible of any change in nationality, type of residence permit, and/or possible “Studiefinanciering” support, throughout the academic year.

 - Be fully admitted to a degree programme at the Graduate School of Social Sciences.
 Scholarship continuation is not guaranteed when a candidate changes his or her degree programme.

 - Be admitted to a Master's programme at the Graduate School of Social Sciences for the first time.
 AMS will not be awarded to candidates who are admitted for a second Bachelor's or Master's programme at the University of Amsterdam.
 AMS will also not be awarded to candidates having to complete a preparatory programme first.

-- Be able to comply with Dutch visa regulations (follow the link to the IND website below).
+- Be able to comply with Dutch visa regulations.

 - Be enrolled at the UvA as full-time student for the academic year and the programme for which the scholarship is awarded.

 - The candidate should not receive a full coverage scholarship for the same period of study as the AMS scholarship.
 Notify the scholarships office when another full scholarship has been awarded and accepted.

 - Scholarship continuation for subsequent year(s) of study depends upon satisfactory study progress.
 The programme you will be enrolled in, as it depends on the curriculum and rules and regulations of the department, sets the standard for satisfactory progress, and the time and manner in which progress will be measured.
 Please be advised that you are expected to gain approximately 80% of credits in any one year.